Ruth Johnson Colvin: Early years

-Early career
+Career

 Colvin became aware of the problem of illiteracy in her hometown of Syracuse when the 1960 census reports were released and in 1962 she learned that the city had over 11,000 people functioning at the lowest level of literacy.
 Always an avid reader herself, she worked with reading specialists at Syracuse University and developed materials to train volunteer tutors various motivation and instruction techniques.
 She developed two tutor training manuals; Tutor and I Speak English which are considered to be authoritative sources for training volunteer tutors to teach adults basic literacy or English as a second language.
 The first tutors who completed the program were from Colvin's church women's group.

-Literacy volunteers
+Literacy Volunteers

 In 1962, Literacy Volunteers, Inc. was founded in Syracuse.
 The organization was chartered in New York State in 1967 as a tax-exempt, non-profit and the name was changed to Literacy Volunteers of America, Inc. (LVA).
 It is a national, educational, non-profit organization with staff at the local, state and national levels and a volunteer board of directors.
 Colvin was the first president of the organization and a lifetime member of the board of directors.

 In 1974, she created the English as a Second Language training program as well as a new reading series for learners.
 During the next few years she helped found The National Coalition for Literacy to increase public awareness of illiteracy.
 Colvin also published Student Involvement Guidelines to encourage student involvement in all aspects of literacy programs.

 The organization currently has 330 programs in 42 states with over 100,000 volunteers and students.
 The non-profit works in conjunction with correctional facilities, adult educational programs, libraries, universities, community service programs and industry.

 The non-profit looks for effective ways to teach basic literacy and English as a second language which stresses the importance of educationally sound "learner-centered" training of tutors and "ongoing support system."

 From 1991 to 2001, Colvin helped with administration, training and fund development in Swaziland, in the development of the country's only literacy program.
 She also assessed the needs and gave initial training for the Rotary Clubs of Zambia, to set up Readers are Leaders in Zambia fund.